JohanAlvedal/homeautomation/README.md

-Welcome to my EMHASS and Predbat setup
+Welcome to my EMHASS setup

 EMHASS
 EMHASS (Energy Management for Home Assistant) is a tool designed to optimize energy consumption in your smart home.
 By integrating with Home Assistant,